-- That they have considered the candidate's thesis proposal, research schedule, and draft thesis chapter. - That they have examined the candidate orally. - That the student is competent to complete and present a thesis in English; - That the proposed thesis topic and treatment represent a viable DPhil project. - That the draft thesis chapter and oral examination show that the candidate has a good knowledge and understanding of the subject. - That the research schedule is viable and that the applicant should, in principle, be able to complete the proposed schedule of work for the DPhil within three, or, at most, four years from initial registration as PRS.
+- That they have considered the candidate's thesis proposal, research schedule, and draft thesis chapter. - That they have examined the candidate orally. - That the student is competent to complete and present a thesis in English; - That the proposed thesis topic and treatment represent a viable DPhil project. - That the draft thesis chapter and oral examination show that the candidate has a good knowledge and understanding of the subject. - That the research schedule is viable and that the applicant should, in principle, be able to complete the proposed schedule of work for the Part-time DPhil within six, or, at most, eight years from initial registration as PRS.